What is a bed and breakfast (B&B)?

 Do you accept children?

-We accept well-behaved children.
+Minimum age must be 14 years.
 It should be noted that our B&B guest rooms are restricted to 2 persons per room and this includes children.
 This means that a family of 3 would need to reserve 2 guest rooms.

 Do you accept pets?